paritytech/metadata-portal/docs/NOTES.md

     update              Check updates
     verify              Verify signed QR codes
 ```

+### `% metadata-cli check-deployment`
+1. Generates the contents of a `data.json` and compares the generated file with the hosted `data.json` stored at the root of the homepage specified in `package.json`; for example: https://metadata.frequency.xyz/data.json
+2. If generated vs hosted `data.json` mismatch, `exit(12)`

-### `% metadata-cli update`
+### `% metadata-cli clean`
-1. Updates using "node" by default but can also update from "github"
+1. Obtains a list of:
+   - All QR image files in `public/qr`
+   - Each metadata QR image file
+   - Each chainspec QR image file
+2. Fetches the chain specs
+3. Instantiates a HashSet to store files to keep
-2. Iterates through each chain in `config.toml`
+4. Iterates through each chain in `config.toml`
-   - Fetches chain specs and metadata for each chain
+    - Determines the current metadata version from the chain specs
-   - Generates a QR code for each chain spec
-    - If the metadata version is not equal to the current version
+    - Determines which metadata QR files are versioned equal to or greater than the current metadata version; these files are kept in the HashSet
-        1. Generates a new video QR code
-        2. Inserts metadata into QR code
+    - Stores chainspec QR files are kept in the HashSet
+5. Determines the difference of all files and kept files, these are the files to be removed
+6. Iterates through each file to be removed and delete it

 ### `% metadata-cli collect`
 1. Fetches all spec and metadata QR codes